Skip to content

 SBMLImporter only requires one input: a valid SBML file.
 SBML files can be created from various sources, such as the graphical interface of COPASI, by converting rule-based BioNetGen models, or by using any other SBML exporting tools.
 Additionally, a large collection of published SBML models are hosted on BioModels.

-In this tutorial, we will use the Brusselator model, whose SBML file can be downloaded from here.
+This tutorial will use the Brusselator model, whose SBML file can be downloaded from this link.

 Importing a model